geodynamics/aspect/cookbooks/magnetic_stripes/doc/magnetic_stripes.md

 This functionality is implemented through a new material model called magnetic stripes.
 This material model allows it to add a list of reversal times to the input file, that will then be used during the simulation.
-The input file used here contains the Earth&rsquo;s reversal history of the last 83 million years.
+The input file used here contains the Earth's reversal history of the last 83 million years.

 Before the model can be run, the plugin needs to be compiled (see Section [\[sec:benchmark-run\]][2]).
 To illustrate the stripes forming on the sea floor, a high resolution is necessary, which means that this cookbook needs longer to run than some of the others, and it may not always be feasible to run it on student laptops, or at least not during class.
 An animation can be found [here].
-Slides with an introduction to the Earth&rsquo;s magnetic field can be found [here][3].
+Slides with an introduction to the Earth's magnetic field can be found [here][3].

 .